Join us for a complimentary dinner at a city near you and discover why the field of rheumatology might be the right fit for you.

 One of the priorities for RNS is focusing on solutions to current and future workforce issues in rheumatology.
 As you may know, there is a shortage of practicing rheumatologists in the United States that is expected to worsen in the coming years.
 One proposed solution has been to develop ways to attract other types of providers into rheumatology.
 The RNS would like to introduce you to the opportunities available for you the provider, as well as the patient.
 A career in rheumatology allows you the chance to exercise problem-solving strategies and tactics learned in school, all while working closely with your patients and their families to advance their physical improvements and overall mental health.

 Find a location near you and join us for a complimentary dinner alongside fellow students and rheumatology healthcare professionals.
-You will have the ability to network with other like‑minded professionals as well as earn 1.5 CNE contact hours during our accredited educational activity.
+Expand your knowledge and learn about opportunities within the field of rheumatology as well as earn 1.5 CNE contact hours during our accredited educational activity.

 Participants have the potential for receiving a maximum of 1.5 continuing nursing contact hours (0.5 pharmacotherapeutic contact hours).
 Rheumatology Nurses Society is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (Provider No. P0500).